MathildeDTU/41934-Advanced-BIM-F22/A5/FinalProjectReflectionReport.md

 # Final Project Reflection Report
 A general problem for all three LCA groups was that the tools are developed for the specific IFC file.
-Therefore, a future step for all groups were to generalize the tools to function
+Therefore, a future step for all groups were to generalize the tools to function more generally.
+Another interesting idea, that we talked about between the groups, was to have workshops with groups within the same topic, to discuss difficulties.
+In that connection that we reached the conclusion that we have had many of the same problems.
+The workshops could help overcome these and create a more effective workflow.

 ##  The process of creating/developig the tool
 o	In relation to IFC-files, we have learned a lot about the structure of IFC.